CITY, HISTORY, GENERAL & THEMED TOURS

 *Full Day in Monaco (includes Villefranche Bay, La Turbie and best of the Principality including the changing of the guard, Cathedral, Prince’s Palace and free time on “the rock”).

-*Nice (includes Promenade, Castle Hill, Cimiez, possibly the Russian Orthodox Church, Old Town and Cours Saleya flower market).
+*Nice (includes Promenade des Anglais, Castle Hill, Cimiez, possibly the Russian Orthodox Church, Old Town and Cours Saleya flower market).

-*Cannes, Antibes and St. Paul de Vence (coastal road, Antibes harbor and ramparts, Croisette in Cannes, Palais des Festivals and hilltop St. Paul).
+*Cannes, Antibes and Saint-Paul-de-Vence (coastal road, Antibes harbor and ramparts, La Croisette and Palais des Festivals in Cannes and hilltop Saint-Paul-de-Vence).

-*Provencal Tasting (Wed and Sat only) includes olive mill and tasting in Opio, Mont Alban and it’s fortress and a wide range of Nicoise specialities such as socca and pissaladiere.
+*Provencal Tasting (Wed and Sat only) includes olive mill visit and tasting in Opio, Mont Alban and its fortress, and a wide range of Niçoise specialities such as socca and pissaladière.

-*French Riviera (includes medieval hilltop Eze, Fragonard perfume factory, La Turbie, Monaco, St. Paul de Vence, Antibes, Cannes).
+*French Riviera (includes medieval hilltop Èze, Fragonard perfume factory, La Turbie, Monaco, Saint-Paul-de-Vence, Antibes, Cannes).

-*Art Tour (includes three well known Riviera museums: the Villa Ephrussi de Rothschild on the Cap Ferrat, Cimiez Hill and the Chagall Museum in Nice, and Matisse Museum).
+*Art Tour (includes three well-known Riviera museums: the Villa Ephrussi de Rothschild in Saint-Jean-Cap-Ferrat, and the Chagall and Matisse Museums in Cimiez Hill in Nice).

 Palais des Papes photo (top right) courtesy of Empreinte d' Ailleurs